 Practice your French translation and writing skills with this C1-level writing challenge: Fishing with My FatherNote:

 You must be logged into your Progress with Lawless French

 account to do this exercise.
 If you don't have one, sign up - it's free!

 French learners are always looking for new sources of French listening practice, and FluentU is one of the best.
 This subscription site offers videos for all levels of French, enhanced with quizzes, spaced repetition, and other tools to help you practice what you know and learn at your own pace.

 The French spoken in Québec can be very different than what you hear in France.
 Check out this animated video for an explanation of the Québécois accent ... in the Québécois accent.

 Learn French by following the adventures of Victor Hugo as he explores the Francophone universe.
-The humorous videos and comics are suitable for post-beginners aged 15 and up, and include a variety of accents as well as slang.
+The humorous videos and comics are suitable for all levels of French learners aged 15 and up, and include a variety of accents as well as slang.